 What’s The Dose of AL-LAD?

-The effective dose of AL-LAD is very similar to LSD at around 50 micrograms for a threshold dose.
+The dose of AL-LAD is slightly higher than LSD at around 40 micrograms for a threshold dose.
 As reported by Alexander Shulgin, the standard dosage range for psychoactive effects is between 80 and 160 micrograms.
 Since this report, the standard dose was raised to around 200 micrograms on the high-end.

 There are plenty of AL-LAD trip reports online, with users taking up to 300 micrograms.
-While the experience is intense at these higher doses, AL-LAD never quite leads to out-of-body experiences or some of the deeper and more challenging experiences brought on by substances like DMT.
+While the experience is intense at these higher doses, AL-LAD never quite leads to out-of-body experiences or some of the deeper and more challenging experiences brought on by substances like DMT (N,N-dimethyltriptamine).

 The doses of AL-LAD include: